joyeusenoelle/GuideToMastodon/README.md

 **However.**

-Every Mastodon account (on an unmodified server) also creates RSS and Atom feeds of their public and unlisted posts - i.e. the posts that appear on the account's profile.
-Your RSS feed appears at `https://<your-server>/users/<your-username>.rss`, and your Atom feed is at `https://<your-server>/users/<your-username>.atom` . **Anyone can subscribe to these feeds using an RSS reader to see your public and unlisted posts when you post them.** These feeds don't contain your followers-only or private posts, but you don't get to control who can see them.
+Every Mastodon account (on an unmodified server) also creates an RSS feed of their public and unlisted posts - i.e. the posts that appear on the account's profile.
+Your RSS feed appears at `https://<your-server>/users/<your-username>.rss` ; for example, since I'm `https://elekk.xyz/@noelle`, my RSS feed is `https://elekk.xyz/users/noelle.rss` .

+**Anyone can subscribe to these feeds using an RSS reader to see your public and unlisted posts when you post them.** These feeds don't contain your followers-only or private posts, but you don't get to control who can see them.

 Remember, you can set the default privacy level for your posts under **Preferences > Other > Posting Privacy**.
 If you have a locked account, you might prefer to set that default to followers-only so you have to make an active effort to post an unlisted or public toot.